New Zealand train journeys are a unique and relaxing way to see another side of this spectacular country.

 The North Island has one key scenic railway, The Northern Explorer and two (notable) smaller ones - Driving Creek Railway and The Forgotten World adventures.

 - The Northern Explorer: Cutting through the heart of the North Island, the Northern Explorer travels between Auckland - New Zealand's largest metro area - and Wellington - New Zealand’s political and cultural capital.
-The 12 hour trip is truly remarkable, crossing lush farmland and the volcanic plateau.
+The 12-hour trip is truly remarkable, crossing lush farmland and the volcanic plateau.
 See Tongariro National Park - home to Mordor, the fictional stronghold of Sauron in Lord of the Rings - through wide panoramic windows and open air viewing decks.

 The park’s three active volcanoes - Mount Ruapehu, Mount Tongariro and Mount Ngauruhoe - can be spotted along with ancient lava flows, native beech forest and deep river gorges.
 You'll also go through the renowned Raurimu Spiral - an astounding feat of engineering.

-Passengers can choose to sit around tables, or in recliners that can be rotated to face whichever direction the train is traveling.
+Passengers can choose to sit around tables, or in recliners that can be rotated to face whichever direction the train is travelling.
 The carriage windows are non-tinted, non-reflective glass - optimal for taking pictures as you travel.
 Overhead HD screens keep track of your journey while an automated commentary is available via headphones at your seat.

-- Driving Creek Railway: This one hour narrow gorge railway trip is located in the Coromandel and provides a thrilling insight into the history of the area.
+- Driving Creek Railway: This one-hour narrow gorge railway trip is located in the Coromandel and provides a thrilling insight into the history of the area.
 Acclaimed potter Barry Brickell originally developed this railway as a means of transporting clay to his kiln.
 The innovatively designed train carriages journey through regenerating kauri forest and native bush before ending with soaring views over the Hauraki Gulf and surrounding islands.
 Unique pottery sculptures and outdoor art line the tracks while the neighbouring predator free wildlife sanctuary is a must see.

 - The Forgotten World Railway Adventures: This railway adventure is like no other.
 Travelling through the heart of Taranaki, you’ll take specially adapted golf carts along decommissioned railway lines go over bridges and through tunnels to faded townships of the past.
 Venture into the Republic of Whangamomona, once a thriving pre-war community, now a ‘ghost town’ of 40 people.